 7. A good LINE UP.
 This means that you should pick a solid averaged bowler, one who is consistent on getting

 spares to be the first bowler.
-It's important to have a good Lead Off person so that the other bowlers ca hopefully
+It's important to have a good Lead Off person so that the other bowlers can hopefully

-follow suit and their best to follow that lead.
+follow suit and do their best to mimic that lead.

-8. The best averaged bowler on the team to be the ANCHOR person, the last person to bowl on the team line up.This is
+8. The best averaged bowler on the team being in the ANCHOR position which is the last person to bowl on the team.

-important in case in the last few frames it's a close game.
-This person should be able to pull a strike or double to win
+This is important in case in the last few frames it's a close game.
+This person should be able to pull a strike or

-the game.
-Sometimes the top averaged bowler may NOT want to be the anchor bowler because of the pressure with
+double to win the game.
+Sometimes the top averaged bowler may NOT want to be the anchor bowler because of

 9. Bowlers that are always ready to bowl when it's their turn.
 Over the years I have bowled with some winners that were